Koala-Bandits/nrcs-design-system/README.md

 * Provides color, typography, iconography, components and examples with documentation for how to use them.
 * The intent is to provide a solution for our development teams to converge upon for consistent implementation in design and style.
 * The NRCS Design System is based on a custom Bootstrap theme.
 Therefore all users can refer to Bootstrap documentation for component styles, layouts, and utilities.
 It's recommended that all styles are done through Bootstrap clasess and keep hand-written CSS to a minimum.
 * This site is built with React, StoryBook, using ReactStrap.
-The source for this project can serve as an example implementation and start to components.
+The source for this project can serve as an example implementation of components and styles, as well as a rough application skeleton.

 ## Quick Start Guide